 We loved and used the great tips we received last year.
 The most helpful ones may have been to stay in Charlottesville the night before, and to make getting to the Christian Study Center lunch a priority.
-Because we were so early arriving on our move in day, we had no trouble parking and were unloaded and in the room quickly.
-We then headed for beautiful Runk dining room near Hereford where our daughter lived, and enjoyed breakfast together in her new dining hall.
-Parents eat free, and apparently younger brothers do too.
-The lunch at the Study Center for first years started the weekend off with warmth, welcome, and such positivity. (for Study Center Lunch for returning students click here)
+Because we were so early arriving on our move-in day, we had no trouble parking and were unloaded and in the room quickly.
+We then headed for beautiful Runk dining room near Hereford where our daughter lived and enjoyed breakfast together in her new dining hall.
+Parents eat free, and apparently, younger brothers do too.
+The lunch at the Study Center for first years started the weekend off with warmth, welcome, and such positivity.

-Stay in hotel night before for very early start next day — If this is within your budget, I highly recommend going a day ahead and spending the night in a local motel, scoping out the location and route to dorm and getting there before they open the next day.
-Your Hoo will have to que up to get their room key.
+Stay in hotel night before for very early start next day — If this is within your budget, I highly recommend going a day ahead and spending the night in a local motel, scoping out the location and route to the dorm and getting there before they open the next day.
+Your Hoo will have to queue up to get their room key.
 It’s also better traffic wise and once you have unloaded, you can get extra extension cords etc… well before noon!
-Then off to the Christian Study Center Move In Day lunch. — Kathy B.
+Then off to the Christian Study Center Move-In Day lunch. — Kathy B.

 Start early, set up fans first if in old dorms with no AC, and wear cool clothing — The old dorms have no AC so it is helpful to work early when it is cooler, cool the rooms down asap, but it also helps to dress coolly.
 There are helpers to help you carry the stuff up the stairs – they are a HUGE help!
 It really goes quite fast.
 This also allows you to finish before the warmest part of the day 🙂 Enjoy & welcome! — Bonnie W.